aquadros1003/WDGM/README.md

 Introduction to Machine Graphics

-Tasks were created by M.Sc.
-Tomasz Krzywicki
+Tasks were created by M.Sc.Tomasz Krzywicki